Leonard-P/Catlab/README.md

 # Who is supposed to read this?
 Primarily, people who provide a service where cat owners can poste lost reports so that poeple who find a cat can identify its owner.
-But you may also use the model for your next AI project, like a cat flap with face recognition. xD
+But you may also use the model for your next AI project, like a cat flap with face recognition. :D

 # Our goal
-With our Catlab AI, we want to help missing cats and their owners. :D Our goal is to speed up the identification of a found cat by uploading a picture of it into your app or website which then displays lost reports with similar looking cats.
+With our Catlab AI, we want to help missing cats and their owners. <br>
+Our goal is to speed up the identification of a found cat by uploading a picture of it into your app or website which then displays lost reports with similar looking cats.
 In this way even non-chiped/tattooed cats can be identified within seconds.
 It is also an improvement in terms of identifying marked cats, as the AI makes it possible to identify it without requiring tools such as chip readers, therefore saving the trip to the shelter or vet.

 # Why use Catlab?